parklab/ShatterSeek/README.md

 # Prerequisites

-MSIprofiler is written entirely in R (>= 3.0.1) and depends on the following packages: methods, BiocGenerics, graph, S4Vectors, GenomicRanges, IRanges, MASS, ggplot2, grid, and gridExtra
+ShatterSeek is written entirely in R (>= 3.0.1) and depends on the following packages: methods, BiocGenerics, graph, S4Vectors, GenomicRanges, IRanges, MASS, ggplot2, grid, and gridExtra